OpenDriveLab/Vista/README.md

 ## 🤝 License

-All content in this repository are under under the [Apache-2.0 license](https://www.apache.org/licenses/LICENSE-2.0).
+All content in this repository are under the [Apache-2.0 license](https://www.apache.org/licenses/LICENSE-2.0).